timimsms/hopscotch/README.md

-# 🚨 UNMAINTAINED 🚨

-This project is no longer used by LinkedIn and is currently unmaintained.

-If you would like to maintain this project, please send an email to oss@linkedin.com.

 Hopscotch [![Build Status](https://api.travis-ci.org/linkedin/hopscotch.png)](http://travis-ci.org/linkedin/hopscotch)
 =========
 Hopscotch is a framework to make it easy for developers to add product tours to their pages.
 Hopscotch accepts a tour JSON object as input and provides an API for the developer to control rendering the tour display and managing the tour progress.